awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-dev-endpoint.md

 + `GlueVersion` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Custom string pattern #13](aws-glue-api-common.md#regex_13)\.

   Glue version determines the versions of Apache Spark and Python that AWS Glue supports\.
 The Python version indicates the version supported for running your ETL scripts on development endpoints\.

+  For more information about the available AWS Glue versions and corresponding Spark and Python versions, see [Glue version](https://docs.aws.amazon.com/glue/latest/dg/add-job.html) in the developer guide\.
 + `NumberOfWorkers` – Number \(integer\)\.

   The number of workers of a defined `workerType` that are allocated to the development endpoint\.